 This can be done through P.O.P signage, POS system notifications, verbal asks, etc.

-Let customer who travel near or enter your store know that they can join your program with a loyalty based call to action notification.
+Let customers who travel near or enter your store know that they can join your program with a loyalty-based call to action notification.
 There are a couple of ways to execute this and it will depend on how integrated your system is:

 - Push Notifications

 This has shown to be an incredibly effective tool for converting window shoppers to customers.